raspberrypilearning/h1-starter-cc/en/step_1.md

 Once you have opened the game, click on the green flag to begin.

 Don’t forget, you need to work your way through the projects in the order they are listed because that’s the way this module has been designed.
-You’ll miss some key instructions otherwise :) As with all activities, tick it off when you have completed it.
+You’ll miss some key instructions otherwise :) As with all activities, tick this activity off when you have completed it.

 --- /task ---